 Late Game, Assassinating far away carries: Q And R can be interchanged

 One Shot Bush Check: (No Flash and are squishy)

 One Shot Bush Check: (Have Flash or tanky)

 The go to spell for assassins.
 Gets kills and snowballs leads by itself.
 Very important to secure kills and to gain advantages.
 Burst champion needs a spell that does damage.

 One thing about blue bluff is that it is extremely important on leblanc.
 Another thing about blue buff is that leblanc is very good at killing it.
 Once you hit 11 you can solo blue buff without your jungler.
-It might be tedious, but having blue buff(even if you have to back after taking it) allows you to roam and to spam poke against the enemy mid laner.
+It might be tedious, but having blue buff allows you to roam and to spam poke against the enemy mid laner.
 Mostly roaming.
-This is because it's great if you win lane and everything, but if you roam bottom and that ashe, vel'koz lane gets a kill then it is going to make it a lot easy to win the game by snowballing not just yourself, but your team.
+This is because it's great if you win lane and everything, but if you roam bottom and that ashe, vel'koz lane gets a kill then it is going to make it a lot easier to win the game by snowballing not just yourself, but your team.